 - arrange foster carers social evenings

 - support carers with Induction Standards, allegation procedures and meetings

-- visit prospective carers and support them through the process, induction meetings and deliver welcome packs
+- visit prospective carers and support them through the process, induction meetings

 - support carers who are on hold or are waiting for their first placement.

 The Mockingbird Family Model

 Support is vital in foster care and we know the role that foster carers play in supporting each other by sharing their knowledge, experience and providing practical support is essential.

 Part of the support package offered to Oxfordshire foster carers is the mockingbird model, which focuses on peer support for foster carers.